ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 In our docker-compose.yml we define how this container should be ran on the device.
 We run it privileged to access our RPI-GPIO pins via wiringPi, we mount our H2 database and our AWS Credentials, which are located on the filesystem of the RPI.

-This whole pipeline makes sure that whenever we commit to the master branch, that tests are being run, a JAR file gets build, config files get securely fetched, libraries get added, a docker image is being build, we notify the RPI of the new job and execute it.
+This whole pipeline makes sure whenever we commit to the master branch, that tests are ran, a JAR file gets build, config files get securely fetched, libraries get added, a docker image is being build, we notify the RPI of the new job and execute it.

 Executing the job means, killing the old docker image and running the new one, which is our complete cycle.